-While pasta is cooking, melt butter in large saucepan or dutch oven on stovetop over medium heat.
+- While pasta is cooking, melt butter in large saucepan or dutch oven on stovetop over medium heat.
 Once melted, stir in the flour and whisk.
 Allow to cook for 2-3 minutes.

 - Add the garlic, cream, garlic salt (if using, see Notes below), salt, pepper and 1 cup of the parmesan cheese.
 Stir to combine and melt cheese.

 - Allow sauce to simmer for 8-10 minutes until thickened, stirring frequently to avoid burning or scorching.
 Once thickened, remove from heat.

 - Add in mozzarella and cream cheese and stir to combine and allow cheese to melt.
 Add salt to taste (if needed).

 - Drain pasta then place back in pot.
 Add in sauce and diced chicken to pasta and stir to combine.